Check if you need a WWVP registration

 We'll use the background check to decide if you need a risk assessment .

-Receive your WWVP card
+Receive your WWVP registration

 If we approve your registration, you’ll get your WWVP registration card in the mail.
 The card has: